wvirany/mini_projects/double_descent/README.md

 ## k-Nearest Neighbors bias-variance tradeoff

 The purpose of this notebook is to show an example in which double descent does not occur, i.e. one which exemplifies the classical bias-variance tradeoff.
 This experiment successfully showed the classical "U-shaped" curve as a function of the model complexity.
 It is known that RFs are a weighted version of kNN.
 From here, it would be interesting to investigate the theoretical reasons why RFs are robust to overfitting while kNN is not.

+## AdaBoost as an interpolating classifier

+This notebook demonstrates the ability of AdaBoost to fit to an arbitrary dataset, and furthermore, the ability to generalize well in the overparameterized regime.
+However, there is an issue here.
+Scikit-Learn implements an "early-stopping" mechanism which effectively regularizes the complexity of the AdaBoost classifier.
+Hence, I am unable to examine the loss surface as the complexity increases beyond the interpolation threshold.
+This will be addressed in the future.